-They lay the groundwork of skating by showing you how to fall so it doesn’t hurt as much and so you have a much smaller chance of getting hurt.
-If they never taught us how to fall, I probably wouldn’t have made it through my figure skating career without one major injury or another.
+They lay the groundwork of skating by showing you how to fall so it doesn’t hurt as much.
+Then you have a much smaller chance of getting hurt.
+If they never taught us how to fall, I wouldn’t have made it through my figure skating career without major injury.

-No matter where you fall, whether it be at the rink, on the ground, or in life it can be detrimental.
+No matter where you fall, at the rink or in life, it can be detrimental.
 How many of you would say you’re willing to fall for multiple hours on end every day in the slim hopes that you will catch the right edge on your landing and stay on your feet?

 I spent anywhere from 10-25+ hours a week at the rink growing up.
 If you ask my mom how much of that time was spent quite literally with me “on” the ice, versus skating she will admit a large majority of it.
 When you spend that much time falling you’re bound to learn a thing or two.

 So here is what I learned from 12 years of falling: